omron-sinicx/jaxman/README.md

 # python scripts/train_rl.py env.is_discrete=False # train RL agent in continous environmnet
 # python scripts/train_rl.py env.num_agents=10 # train RL agent in grid environment with 10 agent
 ```

+## Acknowledgments
+This project builds upon or incorporates code and ideas from [jaxmapp](https://github.com/omron-sinicx/jaxmapp), by Ryo Yonetani and Keisuke Okumura:

+**Description**
+- Some parts of our implementation in the navigation environment are based on jaxmapp.
+- Files that are implemented based on jaxmapp have it explicitly stated in their Docstring that they refer to jaxmapp.

+**Modification**
+- [jaxmapp](https://github.com/omron-sinicx/jaxmapp) is primarily designed for the path planning task, while our repository focuses on the navigation task.
+- The main differences are as follows:
+  - We have adjusted the original implementation from jaxmapp to be more navigation-focused due to the differences in the intended tasks.
+  - Added several codes suitable for **reinforcement learning applications**.

+For additional details, please refer to [jaxmapp]([https:](https://github.com/omron-sinicx/jaxmapp)).